(The article gives the insight of important points to be borne in mind at the time of execution of loan documents with a to z check-list.)

 The accurate execution is the bedrock of legally enforceable loan documents.
 The following are the important points to be borne in mind by the parties involved at the time of execution of loan documents;

 a).
-Sanction terms and conditions shall be conveyed to the borrower, in writing and acceptance of sanction terms and conditions obtained from borrower and the guarantor shall be the part of documents.
+Sanction terms and conditions shall be conveyed to the borrower, in writing, and acceptance of sanction terms and conditions obtained from the borrower and the guarantor shall be the part of documents.

 b).
 A document should be stamped before or at the time it is executed.
-Therefore, the date of execution cannot be earlier to the date appearing on the stamp paper. c)Stamp duty is not uniform all over India.
-Proper stamp duty to be paid according to duty applicable to the state where
+Therefore, the date of execution cannot be earlier than the date appearing on the stamp paper. c)Stamp duty is not uniform all over India.
+Proper stamp duty is to be paid according to the duty applicable to the state where

 g).
 It is to be ensured that the person who is executing the document is competent to enter into the contract.
 For example, Minors, Lunatics, and un-discharged insolvent are not competent to enter into any contract under Indian Contract Act.